openergy/opyplus/docs/examples/parametric_simulations.rst

         }

-Create a function modyfing your model
+Create a function modifying your model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this function we define each method modifying model depending on study parameter
+We define a function modifying the EnergyPlus model according the study input parameters

 .. testcode::